andersnygaard/Paradox-sailboat/README.md

 Today it is reasonable to say between 50 and 100 Paradox boats have been started or completed worldwide.
 The number is modest by production standards, but each build reflects a clear idea: a shallow, tough, minimalist cruiser that rewards careful use and keeps going when the water gets thin.

+## The Paradox, a microcruiser

+Microcruisers are the smallest sailboats that still do the full job of cruising: you can cook, carry stores, sleep aboard, find shelter from weather, put the boat on a trailer, and keep it at home between trips.
+That’s the working definition many small-craft sailors use, and it captures the appeal: real voyaging in a boat that stays simple, cheap to keep, and easy to move.

+### Pocket cruisers and the shift in scale
+The term pocket cruiser once described the smallest of true cruising sailboats—often in the low-20-foot range—able to provide cabin space, galley, and storage in a trailerable or close-to-trailerable size.
+Over the years, as production boats have grown larger, “pocket” has crept upward; some new models marketed under that name are now 28 or even 30 feet long.

+By contrast, the microcruiser pushes in the opposite direction.
+It distills the same self-sufficient cruising capability into the smallest hull that still works—often 20 feet or less, and sometimes well under that.
+The focus is not on shrinking a yacht, but on designing from the start for light weight, simple handling, and easy storage.

+### The early roots
+In the 1970s and 80s, designer Phil Bolger was exploring how far small boats could go if they were given the right mix of shelter, seaworthiness, and efficiency.
+His “micro” cruisers, from sharpies to plywood boxes, challenged the assumption that a cruiser needed to be big to be capable.
+The idea that a small, simple hull could carry a sailor comfortably for days or weeks at a time helped plant the seeds for a movement.

+### The Layden years
+In the 1990s, Matt Layden took the concept further.
+Working on the US east coast, he developed a series of compact, shoal-draft designs—Little Cruiser, Paradox, Enigma—that pushed into genuine offshore and expedition territory.
+Layden’s own voyages, along with the Bolducs’ Microcruising.com logs, showed these boats making repeated Bahamas passages, cruising for weeks with minimal gear, and even winning events like the 300-mile Everglades Challenge.
+Paradox in particular demonstrated that an enclosed, inside-sailing microcruiser could be comfortable, safe, and quick over long distances.

+### Simplicity for home builders
+Around the same time, Jim Michalak was designing his own take on the small cruiser—boats like Robbsboat—for amateur builders.
+His plans emphasized straightforward plywood construction, modest rigs, and enough enclosed space for overnighting or protected-water cruising.
+Many were aimed at lakes and rivers, but the philosophy—cruising without complication or high cost—resonated with a growing audience.

+### The modern camp-cruiser
+In the 2000s, John Welsford’s SCAMP helped bring the “camp-cruiser” into wider view: a short but high-volume hull, water ballast for stability, and a small cuddy under a hard dodger.
+It kept sailors in the open air but offered enough shelter for multi-day trips.
+SCAMP appealed to those who liked sociable sailing and cockpit living, while boats like Paradox served those who preferred to stay enclosed in poor weather.

+### What ties them together
+Despite their differences, these designs share common traits: compact size, usable shelter, storage for gear and food, and the ability to travel without relying on a mooring or marina.
+The emphasis is on boats you can keep at home, tow to new waters, and manage without a crew.

+### Where Paradox sits today
+Paradox stands as one of the more proven microcruisers.
+It’s small outside, surprisingly capable inside, and built for sailing from the comfort of a protected cabin.
+Its track record—from coastal cruises to race wins—helped cement the idea that microcruisers can be serious voyaging boats, not just weekend curiosities.

+For many owners, that’s the point of the whole movement: useful shelter, simple systems, and low barriers to actually going.
+The online community—Microcruising.com, Duckworks, Small Craft Advisor, and blogs like Dirty Wet Dog—continues to share ideas, refine designs, and inspire new sailors to go small and go now.

 ### Key measurements

 The Paradox has an overall length of about 13 feet 10 inches, or 4.2 meters.
 The waterline length is near 13 feet 5 inches, or 4.1 meters.
 Beam is just over 4 feet, about 1.2 meters.
 Draft is roughly 9 inches, or 23 centimeters, since there is no centerboard or daggerboard to lower.
 Displacement in cruising trim is about 1,400 pounds, or 640 kilograms.